emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 ### Full-text search

 Use SQL commands for full-text search.
-The SQL plugin supports a subset of full-text queries available in OpenSearch.
+The SQL plugin supports a subset of full-text queries available in Enegry Logserver.

-To learn about full-text queries in OpenSearch, see [Full-text queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text/index).
+To learn about full-text queries in Enegry Logserver, see [Full-text queries](https://opensearch.org/docs/latest/opensearch/query-dsl/full-text/index).

 #### Match